WatchTheDocs/WatchTheDocs-spec/README.md

           - "Similarly..."
 ```

-Similarly to the slide keys, each element in the "say" and "show"
+Similarly to the "slide" value, each element in the "say" and "show"
 sequences may be first few words of a corresponding block in the
 Markdown document, followed by ellipsis.
 However, you may specify
 content that does not exist in the document.
 If there is only